luissilva1044894/Pyrez/README.md

  * Easy to use with an object oriented design.

 ### Requirements
- * [Access](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API") to Hi-Rez Studios API.
+ * Requires the Credentials necessary to interating with Hi-Rez Studios API.
+For more information, [click here](https://pyrez.readthedocs.io/en/latest/getting_started.html#registration "Form access to Hi-Rez Studios API").
  * [Python](https://www.python.org/) - 2.7, 3.5, 3.6, & 3.7 are supported.
  * Dependencies
  	* [requests](https://github.com/kennethreitz/requests/) - 2.0 or greater.